-Appleton, Wis. – April 23, 2018 – U.S. Gain President Mike Koel is no stranger to taking risks.
-He’s the force behind the business division’s formation in 2009 when he identified the demand in providing fleet operators with environmentally-friendly, cost-effective alternative fuel options.
-Since then, GAIN Clean Fuel has worked cooperatively with transportation companies across the country to supply compressed natural gas (CNG) as an alternative to diesel, which has become the fuel of choice for many based on significant financial and environmental benefits.
+Appleton, Wis. – April 23, 2018 – U.S. Gain’s President Mike Koel is no stranger to taking risks.
+He was the force behind the division’s formation in 2009 when he identified the demand for providing fleets with clean, cost-effective alternative fuel options.
+Since then, GAIN® Clean Fuel has worked alongside transportation companies across the country to supply compressed natural gas (CNG) as an alternative fuel.
+For many fleets, CNG has become their fuel of choice due to its financial and environmental benefits.

-Over the last year, Koel and his team have embraced a new challenge – to become a leading renewable natural gas (RNG) supplier by procuring processed methane generated from landfills, livestock manure and wastewater treatment facilities in an effort to improve local air quality and provide fleets access to an even cleaner fuel.
+Over the last year, Koel and his team have embraced a new challenge—to become a leading renewable natural gas (RNG) supplier.
+In procuring processed methane generated from landfills, farms, and wastewater treatment facilities, RNG improves local air quality and provides fleets access to an even cleaner fueling alternative.

-Through vertical integration, flexible business management and strategic risk-taking, GAIN Clean Fuel has recently expanded availability of its RNG offering through the now operational RNG plant at Woodland Meadows Recycling and Disposal Facility in Van Buren Township, Michigan.
-Woodland Meadows is a regional facility that provides safe and convenient disposal services for communities, businesses and industries serving the Detroit Metro and surrounding areas.
+Through vertical integration, flexible business management, and strategic risk-taking, GAIN® Clean Fuel has recently expanded the availability of its RNG offering through its now operational RNG plant at Woodland Meadows Recycling and Disposal Facility in Van Buren Township, Michigan.
+Woodland Meadows is a regional facility that provides safe and convenient disposal services for communities, businesses, and industries serving the Detroit Metro and surrounding areas.

-“RNG is one of the few alternative fuels that creates air quality improvements during the fuel production process and also when used in actual transportation,” says Bryan Nudelbacher, director of business development for GAIN Clean Fuel.
+“RNG is one of the few alternative fuels that creates air quality improvements during the fuel production process as well as when used as a transportation fuel,” says Bryan Nudelbacher, director of business development for GAIN® Clean Fuel.
 “This truly positions companies using RNG for sustainability success.”

-“We are committed to working closely with various producers throughout the process by obtaining gas rights, ensuring compliance, investing in clean-up equipment and project financing to dispense the highest quality RNG to the most forward-thinking organizations,” says Koel.
-“Furthermore, we’re focused on expanding our station network to maximize accessibility to RNG, and are excited about the partnerships to come.”
+“We are committed to working closely with various producers throughout the development process.
+By obtaining gas rights, ensuring compliance, investing in clean-up equipment, and project financing, we dispense the highest quality RNG to forward-thinking organizations,” says Koel.
+“Furthermore, we’re focused on expanding our station network to maximize accessibility to RNG and excited about the partnerships to come.”